Stock Markets And Oil Prices Retreat - UrduPoint

 Away from company results, shares in Tokyo Metro rocketed 45 percent in Japan's biggest initial public offering for six years.

-Shares in McDonald's sank more than seven percent at one point as investors reacted to news that one person died and dozens became sick following a severe E. coli outbreak linked to McDonald's Quarter Pounder hamburgers.
+Shares in McDonald's, meanwhile, sank more than five percent as investors reacted to news that one person died and dozens became sick following a severe E. coli outbreak linked to its Quarter Pounder hamburgers.

 Gold struck yet another record high with the precious metal profiting from its haven status as markets struggle to nail down a winner in the upcoming US presidential election and fears of an escalating crisis in the middle East.

-Crude futures slid more than one percent having shot higher Tuesday on an indicator pointing to increased demand in China which is taking measures to stimulate its flagging economy, the world's second biggest after the United States.
+Crude futures slid more than one percent having shot higher Tuesday on an indicator pointing to increased demand in China, which is taking measures to stimulate its flagging economy.

 Recent Stories